-- I would also have an audio CD on private lending.
+- Provide prospects with an audio CD on private lending.

-- I also really like using the slide presentation.
+- I also really like using the Powerpoint® presentation.
 It’s powerful, and it’s professional.

 I started out with people who have CDs and then I realized I could use people with IRA money.
 Just ask folks that you have a prior relationship with if they would like to earn a high rate of return.